USA CITIZENS

 Citizens of all nations need a valid Passport for overseas or international travel.
 Some countries issue a single passport for a man, his wife and young children.
 Depending on your country's agreements with others, you may be allowed in without a visa.
 Other countries issue a visa on arrival.
 Visas are stamps or stickers placed in your passport.
 If you need a visa before you arrive, you need to apply to the nearest Embassy or Consulate of each country you want to visit.
 These will be offices located in capital and large cities in your own country.
 Your government probably has a website which gives details of requirements for incoming visitors and for citizens who want to travel outside.
 There are also companies that specialise in giving advice as well as providing international travel documents for US citizens and others.
 Note that passports and visas have expiry dates and must be valid at least for the period of travel and perhaps longer.
 All countries have different regulations, and it is wise to check before leaving your home country.

 Visas are necessary for many countries in Asia and elsewhere.
 If you want to save time and convenience when arriving in countries which require them, then it's better to get visas before you leave home.
-You can apply to each country's Embassy (allow plenty of time) or get all your visas in one go at Visa HQ Online.
+You can apply to each country's Embassy (allow plenty of time) or get all your visas at the same time

-We also have a page on visa requirements for visitors to Asian countries.
+We also have a page on visa requirements for visitors to Asian and other countries and also one for US Passport holders who can enter many countries without a visa.

 Research before you go for the first time